Opla/opla-v2/README.md

   </a>
 </div>

-## Features :zap:
+## Features

 We want to create the most powerful and easiest tool for chatbot and virtual assistants creation, nurturing, analyzing and management.
 It gives you a total control on your robot, using transparent and free technology.

 It combines:
-- A cool graphical interface :fire:
+- A cool graphical interface
-- In-house NLP engine embedded ([openNLX](https://github.com/openNLX,openNLX)), transparency : no dependencies to any NLP api nor black tricks
+- In-house NLP engine embedded :fire: ([openNLX](https://github.com/openNLX,openNLX)), transparency : no dependencies to any NLP api nor black tricks
 - Connectors to publish to Webchat and Facebook Messenger (soon available other platforms)
 - webhooks and plugins integration
 - Playground to instantly test your intents